Actively Recruiting

 You may qualify if you...

-- Adult patients with three of four systemic inflammatory response syndrome (SIRS) signs: rapid heartbeat, fever or low temperature, rapid breathing, or high white blood cell count
+- Adult patients with at least three of four systemic inflammatory response syndrome (SIRS) signs: fast heart rate, fever or low body temperature, rapid breathing, or high white blood cell count

-- Blood cultures and urine or other bodily fluids collected for infection evaluation
+- Patients who have blood cultures drawn and/or urine or other body fluids collected for suspected sepsis or infection

 You will not qualify if you...